 Running costs: A printer is a key business tool.
 What you produce on it has a cost attached to it.
 In this case, when printing a large number of documents or graphics, a laser printer will offer you massive savings over what the inkjet will cost you.

-Room: Whether you are working from your garage or office, space is always at a premium.
+Room: Whether you are working from your home office or your garage, space is always at a premium.
 As such, laser printers have been known to be huge and can take up the space of a cabinet.
 Even the smaller ones are generally larger in comparison to inkjets with similar specifications and capacities.

 Durability: Laser printers are known to be the trooper between the two types.
 They can take a beating and still churn out quality work, whereas an inkjet will require some forms of maintenance.

 Choosing the best printer for graphic design isn’t just a matter of thinking about the here and now.
 Yes, you need a printer to fulfill orders and get the business running.
 However, a printer is a long-term commitment.

 Don’t pick something that will fulfill your needs now and then be a problem down the road, or will struggle to fulfill your work needs.
 You will be forced to get another one.

 When it comes to picking the best printer for graphic design, anticipate what your needs will be a year or two down the line.
 Do you just want to print logos, or are you also looking at expanding into other areas of graphics?